-Section 34 - Application
+Section 4 - Application

 All applications for office shall be handled by C.S.I.
-The Division of Student Life.

-- A. C.S.I.
-The Division of Student Life shall maintain the confidentiality of all applicants. - B. C.S.I.The Division of Student Life-shall issue a receipt delineating the date and time the application was filed. - C. C.S.I.
-The Division of Student Life\-shall coordinate with the University for the purposes of determining eligibility.
+- A. C.S.I. shall maintain the confidentiality of all applicants. - B. C.S.I. shall issue a receipt delineating the date and time the application was filed. - C. C.S.I. shall coordinate with the University for the purposes of determining eligibility.